 - Submissions should be in Word or rich text format, not PDF format, and sent by email to [email protected] The body of the email must include a contact name, telephone number and postal address.
 The email should also make clear who the submission is from.
 Hard copy submissions should be sent to: The Work and Pensions Committee, House of Commons, 7 Millbank, London SW1P 3JA.

 - Submissions should be in the format of a self-contained piece of written evidence.
 Paragraphs should be numbered for ease of reference, and the document must include a summary.
-For further guidance on the submission of evidence see:
+Read our submission guidance manual (PDF 1.4MB) ( PDF 1.25 MB)

 - Submissions should be original work, not previously published or circulated elsewhere.
 Material already published elsewhere may be referred to within a proposed piece of written evidence, in which case a link to the published work should be included.